- Gorgeous display

 Samsung Gear S3: Staying in touch and using Pay

 When it comes to transferring smartphone features to a smartwatch, Samsung does not cut corners.
 There's a built-in speaker, which is hidden away on the side of the watch.
-Once you've successfully paired the S3 with a Samsung or Android phone over Bluetooth, it'll pull through your contacts letting you make calls from the wrist.
-Let's be clear, you will still look stupid answering a call from a watch, but if it is something you really think you'll do, the call quality is pretty decent.
+Once you've successfully paired the S3 with a Samsung or other Android phone over Bluetooth, it'll pull through your contacts letting you make calls from the wrist.
+We still feel stupid answering calls on our watch, but if it is something you really think you'll do, the call quality is pretty decent.
 Just make sure you crank up the volume to the max.

 That addition of a speaker does also mean you can now create voice memos and leave voice messages.
 This is done through Samsung's S Voice software, however our experience creating memos was often quite frustrating as it didn't always pick up what we were saying.